AmenRa/indxr/README.md

 ## ⚡️ Introduction

+> [!IMPORTANT]
+> "It is definitely a tool that is worth knowing about." - [ECIR 2024](https://www.ecir2024.org) Reviewer

-[indxr](https://github.com/AmenRa/indxr) is a Python utility for indexing files that allows you to quickly read specific lines dynamically, avoiding hogging your RAM.
+[indxr](https://github.com/AmenRa/indxr) [ˈɪnˌdɛksər] is a [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) utility that allows to dynamically access specific file lines without loading the entire file into memory.
+In other words, [indxr](https://github.com/AmenRa/indxr) allows you to use your disk as a RAM extension without noticeable slowdowns, especially with SSDs and NVMEs.
+[indxr](https://github.com/AmenRa/indxr) will be featured in [ECIR 2024](https://www.ecir2024.org).

 For example, given a 10M lines [JOSNl](https://jsonlines.org) file and a [MacBook Pro from 2018](https://support.apple.com/kb/SP776), reading any specific line takes less than 10 µs, reading 1k non-contiguous lines takes less than 10 ms, reading 1k contiguous lines takes less than 2 ms, iterating over the entire file by reading batches of 32 lines takes less than 20 s (64 µs per batch).
-In other words, [indxr](https://github.com/AmenRa/indxr) allows you to use your disk as a RAM extension without noticeable slowdowns, especially with SSDs and NVMEs.

 [indxr](https://github.com/AmenRa/indxr) can be particularly useful for dynamically loading data from large datasets with a low memory footprint and without slowing downstream tasks, such as data processing and Neural Networks training.